ONONDAGA LAKE PARK:

 Continue left along the Lake before turning inland and paralleling I-690.
 A bridge takes you over Nine Mile Creek at 5.2 miles.
 The trail climbs the chalky Solvay Process waste beds, passing by the Lakeview Amphitheatre.
 This brings you to Lakeview Point, which juts into the lake almost midway down the shoreline.
 You'll find two overlooks here at 5.8 miles before traveling back along the southern side of Lakeview Point.
 After passing by another overlook the trail heads more inland through a corridor of tall reeds and wild flowers.
 Come to another Lake overlook.
 Down below you can spot the Onondaga Lake Visitor Center.
 The trail then winds down to the NY State Fairgrounds; Orange parking lot at 7.3 miles.
 Here the trail heads left out of the parking lot, then left out to the ONONDAGA LAKE VISITOR CENTER at about 7.5 miles.

-Another section of trail to be built in 2019 will extend from the end of the Onondaga Creekwalk (which begins at the southern end of the Lake and follows Onondaga Creek south to downtown) north 1.5 miles through Murphy’s Island where it will dead-end.
+Another section of trail to be built will extend from the northern end of the Onondaga Creekwalk (southern end of Onondaga Lake) east 1.5 miles through Murphy’s Island where it will dead-end.

-Finally the last section to complete the Loop around the Lake, from Murphy’s Island 2 miles back to the Visitor Center, is under design in 2019.
+Finally the last section to complete the Loop around the Lake, from Murphy’s Island 2 miles back to the Visitor Center, is currently under design.

 CLICK HERE FOR MAP